A Comprehensive Survey of Direct Preference Optimization: Datasets, Theories, Variants, and Applications: Research Questions and Variants

-~\cite{xu2024contrastive} argues that DPO~\cite{rafailov2023direct} is memory-inefficient and speed-inefficient due to twice memory for reference and policy model and twice forward pass.
-To solve this issue, their proposed method Contrastive Preference Optimization (CPO) removes the reference model term by proving the upper boundary of DPO loss.
-Furthermore, CPO incorporates a behavior cloning (BC) regularize (i.e. negative log-likelihood NLL) to ensure that $\pi_{\theta}$ does not deviate from the preferred data distribution.
+\del{Xu~\etal\mbox{~\cite{xu2024contrastive}} argue that DPO\mbox{~\cite{rafailov2024direct}} is memory-inefficient and speed-inefficient due to twice the memory for the reference model and policy and twice the forward pass.
+To solve this issue, their proposed method, Contrastive Preference Optimization (CPO), removes the reference model term by proving the upper boundary of DPO loss.
+Furthermore, CPO incorporates a behavior cloning (BC) regularize (i.e. negative log-likelihood NLL) to ensure that $\pi_{\theta}$ does not deviate from the preferred data distribution.}